Find the hidden APIs behind any website.Try it now

 To follow this tutorial, you will need:

-• An Ilmenite API key (the free tier provides 500 credits/month).
+• An Ilmenite API key (the free tier provides $5 in balance every month).

 • An OpenAI API key (or any other LLM provider supported by LlamaIndex).